A Reviews Round-up for David Bowie’s new off-Broadway musical Lazarus

 “You’d have as much luck raising the dead as you would making heads or tails of the hyperactive and hallucinogenic David Bowie jukebox musical Lazarus.”
 Daily News

 “Like its source material, the two-hour affair, co-written with “Once” playwright Enda Walsh, raises issues of identity and alienation.
 We’re never sure if a character is real or in Newton’s mind.
 We just know he’d rather be anywhere than here.
 You’re strongly advised to be familiar with the bare outlines of Tevis’ story beforehand.
 “Lazarus” is eye-catching and mystifying -- I wish it explained itself more - but certainly never boring.”
 NBC New York

 Written by: WestEndTheatre

-Tags: David Bowie, Enda Walsh, Ivo van Hove, Lazarus, Michael C. Hall, New York Theatre Workshop, Off-Broadway, The Man Who Fell to Earth
+Tags: David Bowie, Enda Walsh, Ivo van Hove, Lazarus, Michael C. Hall, New York Theatre Workshop, Off-Broadway, reviews round-up, The Man Who Fell to Earth